sushilkhuttan/OpenWeatherMap/README.md

 Hi,
 Following are the details for my API automation plan, approach and scope.

-Tech: Javav17(Prerequisite), Rest Assured, Testng, Maven
+Tech: Java v17(Prerequisite), Rest Assured, Testng, Maven

 Scope: Automate Current weather data API and verify the responses by using asserts.